bike-barn/red-green-refactor/.github/PULL_REQUEST_TEMPLATE.md

 ### Check List

 - [ ] All test passed
-- [ ] Added test to ensure to fix/ensure properly.
+- [ ] Any new functionality or fixes you added is covered by new tests